jexoteric/Adafruit-DC-Stepper-Motor-HAT-PCB/README.md

 # Raspberry Pi Zero DC and Stepper motor hat
 Creating a more compact version of the Adafruit DC Stepper motor hat, with the goal of 100% compatability.
-The only real changes are there is no prototyping area, no breakouts of the pi pins, and fewer 3v3, 5v, and GND pins.
+The only real changes are there is no prototyping area or breakout of the pi pins.
+Optionally, the four extra PWM pins are now set up to control servos, using a seperate 5V power supply.

 Programming with this board should be 100% identical to programming with the original Adafruit design linked below.